Some Properties of Inclusions of Multisets and Contractive Boolean Operators: Contractive functions are not finitely generated

 where~$e_i$ represents the word with a single~$1$ in position~$i$.
 If~$u$ contains a~$1$ in position~$i$, then, because~$f$ is increasing,~$f(u)$ must contain a~$1$ in position~$\tau(i)$.
 Because~$f$ is contractive,~$f(u)$ cannot contain more~$1$s than there are in~$u$.
 Thus, the~$1$s of~$f(u)$ correspond exactly to the images of the~$1$s of~$u$ along~$\tau$: $f$ is indeed the action of a permutation.

 \end{pf}

-\begin{pf}[Proposition~\ref{prop:not_finitely_generated}] Suppose, by contradiction, that there is a finite set of cells that generates all increasing contractive boolean functions, and write~$m$ for the maximal arity of the cells in this set.
+\begin{pf}[Proposition~\ref{prop:not_finitely_generated}] Suppose, by contradiction, that there is a finite set of cells that generates all increasing contractive boolean operator, and write~$m$ for the maximal arity of the cells in this set.